 |Enabled||Boolean literal or expression that defines if the widget is editable.||True|

-Duplicated properties are not allowed.
+Duplicated properties aren't allowed.
 Spaces, " or ' are also not allowed.

 |Value||Value of the attribute.||You can type the value directly or write expressions using the Expression Editor.

-If the Value is empty, the corresponding HTML tag is created as property="property".
-For example, the nowrap property does not require a value, therefore nowrap="nowrap" is added.
+If the Value is empty, the corresponding HTML tag is property="property".
+For example, the nowrap property doesn't require a value, therefore it's property is nowrap="nowrap".

 |Built-in Validations||Set to Yes to enable built-in validations for widgets that share the same form or screen with this widget.|